bernhardAxonIvy/doc/source/engine-guide/integration/index.rst

 Integration
 ************

-A minimal setup of a productive Axon.ivy Engine setup only requires the Axon.ivy Engine itself and a database management system to hold the system database.
+A minimal setup of a productive Axon.ivy Engine environment only requires the Axon.ivy Engine itself and a database management system to hold the system database.
 But to increase security, performance and reliability, other services must be additionally installed and integrated.

 |